 Any reportable fringe benefits will appear on your payment summary.
-You need to write the reportable amount on your family tax benefit tax claim or on your tax return.
+You need to write the reportable amount on your FTB tax claim or on your tax return.
 The FAO will automatically reduce any amounts that appear on your payment summary to the adjusted amount.